-Thanks to their providers, these resources are temporarily available free of charge beginning in March 2020.
+Thanks to their providers, the following databases are temporarily available free of charge beginning in March 2020.
 They offer ways to access books electronically, in different formats, for a range of ages.
-New resources may be added soon, so check back!
-Also, please make sure to scroll down to see a list of links that may be useful for learning at home!
+Some also offer access to other informational resources in addition to books.
+Please make sure to scroll down to see a list of links to other websites that may be useful for learning at home, as well!

 TumbleBooks, a world leader in online children’s book databases, announced on March 15 that it will make its family of online libraries available for free to all public libraries until at least August 31.
 The NBFPL already subscribes to the Tumble Book Library for kids; here are the others -- not just for kids! -- that are now available:

 Junior Library Guild is currently providing free access to JLG digital, a tool to help develop life-long readers.